petergrace1618/textnow-data-extractor/README.md

 - `media/` which contains files of the following formats: 3GPP, PDF, AMR, GIF, JPEG, PNG, MP4, VCARD, WAV, X-WAV

-- `voicemail/` which contains all WAV files.
+- `voicemail/` which contains only WAV files.